 Despite being on the “first” Yeti Airlines flight, we sit in our bus prison and watch other planes to Lukla board and take off; tensions are high.
 Everyone is nervous the weather window will pass and we’ll miss today’s opportunity to escape Kathmandu.

-After nearly an hour we're hurried off the bus and onto a small propeller plane.
+After nearly an hour, we are hurried off the bus and onto a small propeller plane.
 I hang back as my fellow passengers all walk-rush to the plane as they all poorly feign any specific motivation for being the first on (they want the seats closest to the cockpit – and on the left).
 I get the seat all the way in the back next to the flight attendant and am able to stretch out as we taxi down the runway and take to the sky.

 Flying in planes isn’t one of my favorite things to do (it’s right up there with wiping with leaves), and following a fairly violent ride, we drop out of the air and onto the Lukla runway with a huge thump.
 Moments later we’re stopped and are directed to collect our luggage from an adjacent building.